zotonic/zotonic/doc/manuals/cookbook/justenough-re.rst

 Do further research on the web.
 Everytime you see an interesting regular expression, test it in re:run/2.
 You may well have to edit to get it to run on re:run/2.
-But if you understand the basics, it won't be difficult.
+But if you understand the basics, it won’t be difficult.

 TROUBLESHOOTING